-Admission Criteria: Four-year bachelor's degree from an accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale, and acceptable scores on the GRE.
-An admission decision takes into consideration the applicant's GPA, performance on the GRE, completed course work, professional work experience, and personal and professional goals for the degree.
+Admission Criteria: Four-year bachelor's degree from a regionally accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale, and acceptable scores on the GRE (not required if the applicant's bachelor's degree GPA is 3.0 or higher or the applicant has a master's degree from a regionally accredited university or college).
+An admission decision takes into consideration the applicant's GPA, performance on the GRE (if required), completed course work, professional work experience, and personal and professional goals for the degree.

-Minimum Number of Hours Required: Master of Public Administration, 36; 42, for students deemed not to have a minimum of two calendar years of direct and acceptable experience in the management of a nonprofit organization or within a department, division or other organizational unit of a nonprofit organization
+Minimum Number of Hours Required for Degree:

+36 or 42, for students deemed not to have a minimum of two calendar years of direct and acceptable experience in the management of a nonprofit organization or within a department, division or other organizational unit of a nonprofit organization.